 Your hero: My mom

-As director of operations of the shared solutions branch at TSP, Russ Qualls spends his days mentoring operations and field service managers so they can be even more successful.
-He is also responsible for managing profit and loss for the division, and managing resource allocations among TSP’s shared solution customers.
+As director of customer success at TSP, Russ is responsible for managing profit and loss for his division and managing resource allocations.
+He is also dedicated to nurturing some of TSP’s newest customers through the “TSP Experience.”
 Russ loves teaching employees the difference between being a boss and being a leader, and is known for his ability to develop new leaders.
 Russ also takes his own advice and never hesitates to ask those above him and his peers what he can do better.

 Prior to TSP, Russ worked as a service manager for a printer company, as well as a data storage consultant and a manufacturing manager for computer systems at ProAmerica.
 He also spent 10 years at NetApp as a partner manager and regional manager, joining when it was a young company and contributing to NetApp’s growth to a large company.
 Russ started with TSP as a program manager for its installations business, a program that Russ helped start.
 He also served as an operations manager before being promoted to his current director role.